alexnathanson/EPSolar_Tracer/README.md

 You can monitor the serial port from the Arduino IDE or serialTest.py (serialTest.py is a simple alternative if you can't get the Tracer to communicate directly with the Raspberry Pi)

 ## Win 10 PC
 This is the simplest implementation.
-Uses a RS485 to USB cable.
-In the
+Uses the manufacturer recommended RS485 to USB cable (Model: CC-USB-RS485-150U).

+In device manager right-click on the port and select properties.
+In the port settings tab make sure RS-485 is checked and the BPS is set to 115200.
+The other settings I used were databits = 8, parity= None, stopbits = 1

+Both minimalmodbus and pymodbus libraries work well with my PC.

 ## Resources & Prior Work
 https://github.com/kasbert/epsolar-tracer <br>